 Judge and Mrs. Henry Yelverton Scholarship This endowed scholarship was established by former law clerks, colleagues, family, and friends of Judge Henry L. Yelverton.
 Judge Yelverton is a highly respected jurist who served for 31 years on both the 14th Judicial District Court and the Third Circuit Court of Appeal.
-This scholarship is awarded annually to a full-time student of the LSU Law Center.
+This scholarship is awarded annually to a full-time.